You have one life, one opportunity to achieve whatever you desire. Children are not a second chance.

-I fucking hate how so many fathers I know say shit like, “When she goes on her first date I’ll be waiting – cleaning my shotgun when she gets home…”
+I hate how fathers I know say, “When she goes on her first date I’ll be waiting – cleaning my shotgun when she gets home…”

 Awesome dude, you’re going to scare off a 12 year old boy?
 That’s masculine as fuck, I’m sure that will make your daughter think, ‘Gee, my dad sure is great’.
 In reality, it will do the opposite and just the fact that you feel the need to play the role of ‘tough guy dad’ means you truly aren’t a tough dude.